Nora Lafi

-Nora Lafi is a French historian of Algerian origin, born in 1965 in Istres, near Marseilles.
+Nora Lafi (born 1965) is a French historian of Algerian origin.

+Biography

+She was born in 1965 in Istres.
 She is currently a researcher with the Zentrum Moderner Orient (ZMO) in Berlin.
 She is a specialist of the history of the Ottoman Empire and specifically of Arab towns of North Africa and the Middle-East during the Ottoman period.
 She chairs, with Ulrike Freitag, the research field "Cities compared: cosmopolitanism in the Mediterranean and beyond", part of the EUME programme at Wissenschaftskolleg Berlin.
 She is co-founder and editor of H-Mediterranean (H-Net, Michigan State University).

 Nora Lafi is an expert in the following fields: